 The school has an agreed policy on handwriting and children will be taught to join their letters as soon as they are able to form their individual letters correctly.
-Please find our handwriting policy enclosed.

 SCIENCE

 Children are given a range of experiences in science.
 We provide appropriate activities to develop children's scientific knowledge, understanding and skills.
 Children are taught scientific concepts related to Living Things, Environment, Materials, Electricity, Forces, Earth, Sound and Light.
 When possible, much of our teaching takes place through first hand experiences.
 Children will develop their investigative skills by carrying out structured and open ended investigations.
 We aim to work in a climate which encourages curiosity, perseverance, open mindedness and cooperation.